VinylNerd/ThinkPad-T440P-OpenCore/README.md

 Known problems

-- Ultra Dock problems (sleep/shutdown causes kernel panic and reboot when docked, also audio jack broken
+- Ultra Dock problems (when using external display connected to dock sleep/shutdown causes kernel panic and reboot, audio jack also not working)

 ## BIOS SETTINGS